‘General Hospital’ Spoilers: Missing Painting And A Mysterious Stranger, Quartermaine Party Full Of Surprises

 — SourceJenn (@SourceJenn) April 18, 2017

 A creepy clown was staring her in the face when she took off the cover.
 Of course, the initial reaction to that was perfect.
-Tracy’s shocked face was priceless with the rest of the family snickering.
+Tracy’s shocked face was priceless, with the rest of the family snickering.
 It was an appropriate replacement that Ashton set up, considering his relationship with his ex.
 Of course, Tracy will not find this humorous at all.
-On Tuesday’s episode of General Hospital, she will realize that Ashton took the painting and she will be furious.
+On Tuesday’s episode of General Hospital, she will realize that Ashton took the painting, and she will be furious.

-Larry Ashton was the one who told Tracy about it and he knew that she would go trekking off to find the valuable piece of art.
+Larry Ashton was the one who told Tracy about it, and he knew that she would go trekking off to find the valuable piece of art.
 Will this pave the way for Luke Spencer to enter this fiasco?
 According to spoilers, he is expected to somehow show up as part of Tracy’s last hurrah on General Hospital.
 However, there is someone else who will show up first.

 In the previews for Tuesday, the young woman who was first seen lurking in the hallways of the monastery in Turkey will show up to the Quartermaine mansion.
 She will run into Laura and ask for Tracy.
 The woman’s name is Samira, but her true identity has not yet been revealed.
 Rumor has it that she may be Edward Quartermaine’s long-lost daughter.